 Welcome to the Japanese Insurance System(s)

-Luckily, all Japanese citizens, permanent residents, and non-Japanese people living in Japan with more than a year-long visa are required to be enrolled in either National Health Insurance or Employees' Health Insurance.
+Luckily, all Japanese citizens, permanent residents, and non-Japanese people living in Japan with more than a three months-long visa are required to be enrolled in either National Health Insurance or Employees' Health Insurance.
 Between these two plans, everyone living or working in Japan has access to healthcare with insurance that covers 70% of the bill and a cap on how much you have to pay on the other 30%.